SalomePlatform/jobmanager/doc/job.rst

 **Work directory**       Yes              It's the directory on the job's resource where the job will be executed.
 **Result directory**     Yes              It's the directory in the user computer where the job's results have to be
                                           copied at the end of the job.
+**WC Key**               No               The Workload Characterization Key is used on some clusters to associate each
+                                          job with a project or organization.
 ======================== ================ ==============================================================================

 The second table below describes the attributes of computation requirements.